Complete $L_\infty$-algebras and their homotopy theory

 \section{Conventions}

-Throughout, we work over a field $\kk$ of characteristic zero.
+Throughout, we work over a field.
+In Sec.\ \ref{sec:ch-htpy-thy}, the field $\FF$ may have arbitrary characteristic.
+From Sec.\ \ref{sec:Linf} onward, we set $\FF=\kk$ where $\chark \kk =0$.
 All graded objects are assumed to be $\Z$-graded and, in general, unbounded.
-We use \underline{cohomological} conventions for all differential graded (dg) objects.
+We use \textit{cohomological} conventions for all differential graded (dg) objects.
 We follow the conventions and notation of \cite[Sec.\ 1]{GM_Theorem} and \cite[Sec.\ 1.1.]{Enhanced} for graded linear algebra, Koszul signs, etc. In particular, for a $\Z$-graded vector space $V$, we denote by $\bs V$ (resp. by $\bs^{-1} V$) the suspension (resp. the desuspension) of $V$.
 In other words,

-Throughout, $\Vect$ denotes the category of $\Z$-graded vector spaces over $\kk$, and $\Ch$ denotes the category of unbounded cochain complexes of $\kk$-vector spaces.
+Throughout, $\Vect$ denotes the category of $\Z$-graded vector spaces over $\FF$, and $\Ch$ denotes the category of unbounded cochain complexes of $\FF$-vector spaces.
 We denote by $\Ch_\proj$ the category $\Ch$ equipped with the projective model structure \cite{Hovey, Strick:2020}.
 The weak equivalences in $\Ch_\proj$ are the quasi-isomorphisms, and the fibrations are those maps which are surjective in all degrees.
 Note that every object in $\Ch_\proj$ is fibrant.
 Finally, $\sSet$ denotes the category of simplicial sets, which we tacitly assume is equipped with the Kan-Quillen model structure, and $\Kan \sse \sSet$ denotes the full subcategory of Kan complexes as a category of fibrant objects \cite[Sec.\ I.9]{GJ}.